Skip to content

 Hibbs and Walford

-Albert “Al” Hibbs and Roy Walford were students at the University of Chicago in the 1940s.
-Hibbs studied mathematics student and Walford was a medical student.
 They teamed up together to try and crack the roulette code in Nevada, which was the only state that allowed gambling on the roulette table at that time.
-These guys were early Roulette Clockers.

-Kick starting their motorbikes, they headed down to Reno, where they directed their considerable powers of observation to the roulette wheels to hunt for a way of getting an edge over the casinos by looking for flaws in the equipment.
+Kick-starting their motorbikes, they headed down to Reno, where they directed their considerable powers of observation to the roulette wheels to hunt for a way of getting an edge over the casinos by looking for flaws in the equipment.
 They also spent time in Vegas with the same objective.

-Try the Live Roulette tables at 32Red
+Try the Live Roulette tables at All British

 Back in the 40s, the wheels weren’t the sophisticated beasts you come across today at modern day casinos.
 They were nowhere near perfecting the “Perpetual Motion Machine” in those days, and it was these defects or wheel biases that became the focus of their efforts.